fxsih/NOVA/nova_context.md

     - Verify network connectivity between app and backend
     - Check that the download directory exists and is writable
     - Verify proper error handling in download function
+    - Ensure download status is properly tracked in database and preferences

 13. If songs don't play from search screen:
     - Ensure the song is loaded directly in PlayerViewModel, not just navigated to
     - Check that explicit play() calls are made after loading the song
     - Verify that both onClick and onPlayPause handlers properly load the song
     - Check that the search screen is properly collecting state from PlayerViewModel

+14. If downloaded songs aren't playing offline:
+    - Check if the song's isDownloaded flag is true in the database
+    - Verify the localFilePath is correctly stored and points to an existing file
+    - Ensure MusicPlayerServiceImpl is checking for local files before streaming
+    - Verify the file exists in the Downloads directory
+    - Check that the song was properly added to the Downloads playlist